manupratap15/Recyle-Buddy-Website/README.md

 # Recycle Web Portal

+This is the website for Recycle Buddy App we created in GRU Fest in 2025, This is a HTML/CSS website and we created the app in React.
 A simple web portal for waste management facilities to view user-submitted waste reports, schedule pickups, and manage their operations.

 ## Table of Contents